GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-11-27-v2/index.md

 ::::{grid-item}
 :::{figure} ./RGB-2023-11-27.png

 A satellite imagery tile showing true colour (RGB) surface reflectance.
-The image is approximately 2km on a side, with the white box showing the location and the size of the field site.
+It covers approximately 2 km × 2 km in area.
+The white box indicates the size and location of the field site.
 :::
 ::::
 ::::{grid-item}